 His father and grandfather were pastors.
 His mother had a PhD.
 He grew up in middle-class Philadelphia.
 But when he went to university he dropped out and joined the Marines!

 He had taken part in the civil rights movement.
 He could not see himself becoming a pastor: Christianity seemed like the dry, dead hand of the past holding back blacks.

 After two years in the Marines and four in the Navy he returned to university, got three degrees, and became a pastor (he would later get a PhD).
 The difference this time was “Black Theology and Black Power” (1969) by James Cone.
 Cone applied the ideas of liberation theology to blacks in America.
 It was a Black American read on Christianity.
 The White American read had become way too blind the evils in the world – it had eyes but did not see.

 An excellent example of that is Wright’s “God damn America” sermon.
 Back in Puritan times pastors regularly spoke out against the evils of society, not just against personal sins.
 Wright’s own namesake, the prophet Jeremiah, had done the same.
-But over the past 50 to 100 years condemnable evil in (white) American Christianity had shrunk to the personal, and even that came pretty much without a sense of original sin.
+But condemnable evil in (white) American Christianity had shrunk to the personal, and even that comes pretty much without a sense of original sin.
 American society was – presto change-o – more or less just.

 Except that it was not.

 The shock of hearing that in no uncertain terms in 2008, from a black man who did not have to kiss up to self-deluded white people, was too much to bear for most whites, whites who practise Novocaine Christianity – or No Christianity.
 Obama publicly agreed with white people in a Stirring Speech.
 Six weeks later, when it became clear that Wright was not going to keep quiet, Obama cut all ties with him.